jstaker7/halite3_pytorch/README.md

 original bot submitted for competition, but a visual inspection suggests the bot plays just as well, if not better.
 Other improvements such as balancing class weights per game step and map size may be part of the reason for improved performance.

+Note: This repo is mostly intended for reference.
+File paths will need to be restored in the code for the project to work properly.